 When Tyler isn’t reading, writing, or talking about history he spends his time playing soccer, listening to Steely Dan, hiking, reading science fiction, watching the NFL, watching movies and day dreaming about traveling.
 His own academic interests lay in studying American Foreign Policy, current events, the Vietnam War, and the Iraqi War.

-Curriculum Development Director & Social Studies
+Director of Social Studies

 Director of Math Education